Meridian-docs/meridian-docs/SETUP-GUIDE.md

 - Settings → Markets: add countries → currency selector goes live
 - Settings → Customer accounts: choose account type (theme includes full branded account pages for the Legacy option)
-- Theme settings → try the three presets: Lumen (warm light), Mode (black & white editorial), Vanta (dark)
+- Theme settings → adjust colors, fonts, corners and spacing to make the look your own (try a warm background like #FAF9F6 with a deep green accent, or a near-black background for a dark store)